2027 수특 영어독해연습 3강 변형문제

 Exercise 1 자존감에 따른 자기 평가 방식의 차이

-When Campbell and Fehr examined how subjects rated themselves on sets of adjectives that were either uniformly positive or uniformly negative, subjects with low self-esteem not only gave ratings that were (on average) less positive or more negative, but their ratings within each set exhibited more individual scatter or ____ variance.
+When Campbell ____ Fehr examined how subjects rated themselves on sets of adjectives that were either uniformly positive or uniformly negative, subjects with low self-esteem not only gave ratings that were (on average) less positive or more negative, but their ratings within each set exhibited more individual scatter or greater variance.

 Exercise 2 문해력 없는 사회가 가진 특성